develosi/highway-code-quiz/README.md

 I was aware that using the colours red and green could be an issue for colour blindness.
 Taking this into consideration I made sure to add the scoreboard section to help players when see their score if they got a correct or incorrect answer.

 IMAGE OF COLOUR SCHEME GOES HERE *

+### Typography

+Helvetica Bold was used throughout the game.

+I was looking for a font that closely matched the standard font used on the UK motorway and road signs and this worked well.

+Ariel and Sans Serif was used as back up.

+IMAGE HERE OF HELVETICA FONT *